ECCO-GROUP/ECCO-Dataset-Production/README.md

 Production.

-Though ECCO Dataset Production is capable of operating on extremely large data collections, it's equally applicable to smaller, limited production data sets; in short, anything for which wider distribution in easier-to-process formats is desired.
+Though ECCO Dataset Production is capable of operating on extremely large data collections, it applies just as well to smaller, limited production data sets; in short, anything for which wider distribution in easier-to-process formats is desired.